 The Beginning

 The challenge was to write at the intersection of human experience and divine response.
 During this period I wrote many short stories, song lyrics, poems, plays and two nonfiction manuscripts.
 One manuscript (Dancing on the Edge) was accepted for publication only to have the offer withdrawn.
 The editor comforted me by saying, "I'll catch you on your tenth book."
-Cold comfort but I kept writing.
+Cold comfort!
+But I kept writing.

 I left parish ministry and entered the field of marriage and family therapy, working in community mental health where I published a few papers on my experience as a clinician, including one on a patient suicide.

-In 1986 I started working at the University of Rochester Medical Center where a focus on academics accelerated my development as a writer.
+In 1986 I started working at the University of Rochester Medical Center where my focus on academics accelerated my development as a writer.
 In the next 20 years, I co-authored two professional books and wrote over 60 papers and book chapters.
 The rigor of mentored writing and excellent editing taught me a great deal about the craft.

 A Journey into Fiction Writing

 Late in my academic career I developed an interest in writing fiction, but did little more than collect ideas and make notes.
 In 1990, I did extensive work on a story idea and then stored it all away in a folder.
 I returned to my notes years later.
-They became the basis for my first novel, Darkness is as Light (2005), which was based on a personal vignette told by a former patient.
+They became the basis for my first novel, Darkness is as Light (2005, PubAmerica), which was based on a personal vignette told by a former patient.
 I couldn't get the story out of my mind and reworked it in several creative nonfiction workshops and finally transformed it into the backbone of a novel about a middle aged man sorting out the truth about his mother's death.
 I wrote Darkness in exactly one year.

-While completing Darkness, I started thinking about my next book.
-Chimney Bluffs(2007) is the story of how an automobile accident effected the lives of six people: a young minister and his wife; an older couple in a loveless marriage; and a single mother with a son who is mentally ill.
+While completing Darkness, I started thinking about my next book, Pumpkin Hill, which came out in 2007, also by PubAmerica.
+I changed publishers and Charlie No Face came out in 2011 (Savant Books).
+It is the story of a young boy who befriends the town's boogeyman.
+I enjoyed this writing project more than any other, perhaps because it gave me the opportunity to speak with the voice of Jackie, the 11 year old protagonist.
+And it is set in my hometown.
+Chimney Bluffs (2012, Savant Books) is the story of how an automobile accident effected the lives of six people: a young minister and his wife; an older couple in a loveless marriage; and a single mother with a son who is mentally ill.

-In 2015, More More Time was released.
-Parrot Talk came out in 2017.
+In 2015, More More Time (Savant Books) was released.
+Parrot Talk (Black Rose Writing) came out in 2017.

-My latest novel, Gavin Goode, was released on June 27, 2019.
+Gavin Goode was released on June 27, 2019.

 Broken Pieces of God, was released in September 2021.
-And Give Me Shelter was released on December 15, 2022.

 My publishing arc seems to be one novel every two years.